danij/Forum/README.md

 The code is designed to handle multiple requests at the same time, using a multiple readers/single-writer lock.

 Apart from storing entities in memory, they will also be persisted to a more durable storage.
 Observers will pick up events and asynchronously store them into an event store on disk.
+In case of a crash, the events that have not reached the disk will be lost.

 When the application is started, all events are read from disk and replied to fill the repositories.

 ## Development Info